Components of Mindful Practice Programs

 - Mindful Movement: Also known as mindful yoga in which participants are guided through a series of gentle movements, postures, and stretching exercises

-- Sitting Meditation: Quiet sitting attending to the breath, thoughts, feelings, and sensations.
+- Sitting Practice: Quiet sitting attending to the breath, thoughts, feelings, and sensations.

-- Walking Meditation: Slow or fast walking with awareness
+- Walking Practice: Slow or fast walking with awareness

 Through the regular practice of these mindfulness exercises, it becomes possible to step out of the automatic pilot mode of being, and instead experience and act with greater awareness.

 Mindful Practice® programs encourage participants to foster the same quality of awareness established through mindfulness exercises during other activities both in the classroom (i.e., during discussion, while developing and sharing narratives, when engaged in appreciative inquiry exercises), and outside of the workshop (i.e., while engaged in life’s activities at work and at home).
 Because the cultivation of mindfulness is best supported by regular practice, we recommend participants engage in daily home practices that might include meditation, yoga, and other awareness-enhancing practices.
 Participants with backgrounds in other forms of contemplative practice are encouraged to use those approaches as well.